 Ormat Technologies, Inc. (NYSE: ORA)

-Hagens Berman Sobol Shapiro LLP alerts investors in Ormat Technologies, Inc. (NYSE: ORA) to the August 10, 2018 Lead Plaintiff deadline in the securities class action pending in the U.S. District Court for the District of Nevada.
+Hagens Berman Sobol Shapiro LLP reminds investors in Ormat Technologies, Inc. (NYSE: ORA) of the August 10, 2018 Lead Plaintiff deadline in the securities class action pending in the U.S. District Court for the District of Nevada.

 If you purchased or otherwise acquired shares of ORA between August 8, 2017 and May 15, 2018 and suffered losses contact Hagens Berman Sobol Shapiro LLP.
 For more information, contact Reed Kathrein, who is leading the firm's investigation, by calling 510-725-3000 or emailing ORA@hbsslaw.com.